 It’s been a while.
-I don’t often speak his name out-loud.
-The sounds of the two syllables- the rise and fall of the opening and closing of his identity has given me pause these past few years.
-My strength came from taking what had happened to me, and making it less likely to happen to someone else.
+I don’t often speak his name out loud.
+The sounds of the two syllables- the rise and fall of the opening and closing of his identity have given me pause these past few years.
+My strength came from taking what had happened to me and making it less likely to happen to someone else.
 But the problem, April, is that men like him are still raping women like me.

 It’s a blur, and then it’s clear.
 My red and black checkered sleeveless shirt and my black Express pants.
-The blood stain on my underwear and down my legs as I ran down the stairs to find friends in the fourth floor bathroom.
+The bloodstain on my underwear and down my legs as I ran down the stairs to find friends in the fourth-floor bathroom.
 The incoherent babbling as I tried to tell everyone I was fine and not fine at the same time.
 The Freedom house and the walk home.
-My roommate pounding on the wall for me to be quieter, because she thought we were just, “messing around.”
+My roommate was pounding on the wall for me to be quieter because she thought we were just “messing around.”

 I think back often to the words I was allowed to paint on the wall outside my room.
-The lyrics to Matchbox 20′s, “Hang,” still reverberate in my mind.
-The slow, steady, beat of each chord.
-The bristles of my paintbrush married the wall in block and blue paint.
+The lyrics to Matchbox 20′s “Hang” still reverberate in my mind.
+The slow, steady beat of each chord.
+The bristles of my paintbrush married the wall in black and blue paint.
 Other girls happily painted hearts and flowers.
 Initials of roommates forever connected.
 I wrote about disappearing.

 He cooked me dinner about a year after.
 We had steak.
-It was spring and I was on campus and he was in a shared house with friends.
-I told him I wanted to forget what happened, because I missed the way it was before his apology and the weird glances we to one another in our only class together, “A history of violence.”
-We learned that primates raped one another, and when the word came up, he looked straight ahead and I loked down.
+It was spring, and I was on campus, and he was in a shared house with friends.
+I told him I wanted to forget what happened because I missed the way it was before his apology, and we had our only class together, “A history of violence.”
+We learned that primates raped one another, and when the word came up, he looked straight ahead, and I looked down.

 A strange turn of events, my life has taken.
-Scar tissue has properties that while the skin is tougher, it grows cancer very, very, well.
+Scar tissue has properties that, while the skin is tougher, it grows cancer very, very, well.
 He pushed his fingers inside me, April.
 And then- as I screamed, he pulled them down and climbed on top of me.
 If you could do anything for me, April- could you tell me what he did after?
-My mind can’t recall the lost minutes between the weight of his torso on top of me and the sound of his zipper going up.
-I lost minutes on April and years to cancer.
+My mind can’t recall the lost minutes between his torso’s weight on top of me and the sound of his zipper going up.
+I lost minutes in April and years to cancer.
 But somehow, after all this, I’ve still won.

 Every year, I remember.
 Some days earlier than others.
 But I always, always, remember.
 Maybe this is the year I’ll pick up the phone and call you to say, “I’m still here.
 I just thought you should know.”